biknouane/alx-system_engineering-devops/0x00-shell_basics/README.md

     * this project shows us how to change the working directory to the user's home directory.
 4. The long format
     * this project shows us how to display current directory contents in a long format.
+5. Hidden files
+    * this project shows us how to displey current directory contents including hidden files in along format.